-Patients who are already admitted to hospital are visited by the stoma nurse the night before the operation.
+Patients who have already been admitted to hospital are visited by the stoma nurse the night before the operation.

 Whilst you are in hospital the stoma nurse will contact you just after the operation and before you are discharged.
 Nurses on the ward will provide stoma related care and instructions whilst you are in hospital.